lpyedge/gemini-cli-mcp/README.md

 ## Notes

 - Allowed working directories: workspace folders, your home directory, or the OS temp directory.
 Anything else is rejected.
+- If Gemini CLI health transitions to `missing`, `quota_exhausted`, or `error`, reload VS Code (which restarts the MCP server) after fixing the underlying issue; the server does not automatically retry those states.